 From mobile to desktop, it matters how your ad looks and fits in with your chosen platform.

-For example, with Instagram, the feed takes up the majority of a user’s screen, therefore it would be beneficial to create an ad which favours eye-catching images or videos, rather than a text-heavy graphic or long caption.
+For example, with Instagram, the feed takes up the majority of a user’s screen, therefore it would be beneficial to create an ad that favours eye-catching images or videos, rather than a text-heavy graphic or long caption.

 However, each platform has different requirements.
 While something wordy may not suit Instagram, it would fit better in LinkedIn.
 This reinstates why there is no ‘one size fits all’ when it comes to social ads.
-Therefore, we advise you take the time to understand each platform and follow the audience you are trying to reach.
+Therefore, we advise you to take the time to understand each platform and follow the audience you are trying to reach.

 Another top tip would be to educate yourself on the dimensions needed for each ad and create your own cheat sheet.
 This will be a handy, time-saving tool to refer to rather than scouring the internet all over again.